NithinS74/dotfiles/README.md

 }
 2.if kdewllet is deleting(for some reason) your logins in brave then{
-edit file ~/.kde/share/config/kwalletrc: adding to [Wallet] section just one line
+edit file ~/.kde/share/config/kwalletrc: adding to [Wallet] section just one line +removing "kwallet-pam" is compulsory.(i dont know what it does but future me will figure it out!)

 Enabled=false
 }